 Lebanon Middle School bomb threat comes after transgender discussion

 Mar.
-22—A Lebanon Middle School student challenged the school board on the issue of transgender students in the girls' locker room in January.
+25—A Lebanon Middle School student challenged the school board on the issue of transgender students in the girls' locker room in January.

 Her presentation, available online, set off a short-lived local social media firestorm.

-Note: Editor's note: This is the first of two stories discussing students' needs and school responses when a transgender student requests accommodations.
-See the Tuesday edition of The Lebanon Reporter for a deeper look into the legal aspects of such cases, the safety precautions in place, and the options available for students.